vprusso/toqito/docs/contributing.rst

             .. bibliography::
                 :filter: docname in docnames

-            :param name_of_parameter: Details about the input and output parameters and parameter types.
+            :param name_of_parameter: Description of the parameter.
+            :raises SomeError: Description for when the function raises an error.
+            :return: Description of what the function returns.

         """